mkaganm/mkaganm/README.md

 - 👋 Hi, I’m @mkaganm
-- 👀 I’m interested in AI
 - 🌱 I’m currently learning Python, Go
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
 - mustafakaganmeric@gmail.com
 - www.linkedin.com/in/mustafa-kağan-meriç